EricCJoyce/Neuron-C/examples/mnist/README.md

 ## Conclusion

-Take care when designing your training model in Keras and when writing your own code to absorb exported weights.
+Take care when modeling your network in Keras and when writing your own code to absorb exported weights.
 This is not a one-size-fits-all solution.
 Thoughtfully design your model, and then mindfully translate its weights.